 In Tennessee, there aren’t many complicated requirements for registered agent eligibility.
 Any individual or business entity located within the state can serve as your company’s registered agent.
 The only requirements are that they have a permanent address in Tennessee and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).

-Unlike some states, Tennessee does not have an explicit age requirement (some states require the appointed agent to be at least 18 years of age).
+Like most states, Tennessee does not have an explicit age requirement (a few states require the appointed agent to be at least 18 years of age).
 We recommend that you pick a responsible individual that you trust or one of the services listed above.
 If the registered agent does not fulfill their duties completely and accurately, it can cause unnecessary hassle for a business.
-Most adults can fill this role easily, but we do recommend careful consideration while you make this appointment.
+Most responsible adults can fill this role easily, but we do recommend careful consideration while you make this appointment.

 Must my registered agent be located in Tennessee?

 Yes.
 If your registered agent is an individual, that person must live in Tennessee.
 If your agent is a business entity, that company must either be a domestic Tennessee business or one with the authority to conduct business in the state.

 How can I change my registered agent in Tennessee?

 Tennessee keeps the process of changing your registered agent pretty simple.
 All you have to do is download the Registered Agent Change form, fill it out, and submit it to the Secretary of State.
 Alternatively, you can submit it online, but there’s an additional convenience fee.
 The base filing fee is $20.
 For more information on how to change your registered agent in Tennessee, look here.

 How does the Tennessee registered agent resignation process work?